-.06 Correction by plan amendment.
-(1) Availability of correction by plan amendment in VCP general procedures.
-A Plan Sponsor may use VCP for a Qualified Plan to correct an Operational Failure by a plan amendment to conform the terms of the plan to the plan's prior operations, provided that the amendment complies with the requirements of § 401(a), including the requirements of §§ 401(a)(4), 410(b), and 411(d)(6).

-(2) Certain correction by plan amendment permitted in SCP and VCO.
-A Plan Sponsor may use SCP or VCO for a Qualified Plan to correct an Operational Failure by a plan amendment to conform the terms of the plan to the plan's prior operations only to correct Operational Failures listed in section 2.07 of Appendix B. These failures must be corrected in accordance with the correction methods set forth in section 2.07 of Appendix B. The amendment must comply with the requirements of § 401(a), including the requirements of §§ 401(a)(4), 410(b), and 411(d)(6).
-SCP and VCO are not otherwise available for a Plan Sponsor to correct an Operational Failure by a plan amendment.
-Thus, if loans were made to participants, but the plan document did not permit loans to be made to participants, the failure cannot be corrected under SCP or VCO by retroactively amending the plan to provide for the loans.
-However, if a Plan Sponsor corrects an Operational Failure in accordance with SCP or VCO, it may amend the plan to the extent necessary to reflect the corrective action.
+- .05 Correction by plan amendment.
+(1) Availability of correction by plan amendment in VCP.
+A Plan Sponsor may use VCP for a Qualified Plan to correct an Operational Failure by a plan amendment to conform the terms of the plan to the plan's prior operations, provided that the amendment complies with the requirements of § 401(a), including the requirements of §§ 401(a)(4), 410(b), and 411(d)(6). - (2) Certain correction by plan amendment permitted in SCP.
+A Plan Sponsor may use SCP for a Qualified Plan to correct an Operational Failure by a plan amendment to conform the terms of the plan to the plan's prior operations only to correct Operational Failures listed in section 2.07 of Appendix B. These failures must be corrected in accordance with the correction methods set forth in section 2.07 of Appendix B. The amendment must comply with the requirements of § 401(a), including the requirements of §§ 401(a)(4), 410(b), and 411(d)(6).
+SCP is not otherwise available for a Plan Sponsor to correct an Operational Failure by a plan amendment.
+Thus, if loans were made to participants, but the plan document did not permit loans to be made to participants, the failure cannot be corrected under SCP by retroactively amending the plan to provide for the loans.
+However, if a Plan Sponsor corrects an Operational Failure in accordance with SCP, it may amend the plan to the extent necessary to reflect the corrective action.
 For example, if the plan failed to satisfy the average deferral percentage ("ADP") test required under § 401(k)(3) and the Plan Sponsor must make qualified nonelective contributions not already provided for under the plan, the plan may be amended to provide for qualified nonelective contributions.
-The issuance of a compliance statement does not constitute a determination as to the effect of any plan amendment on the qualification of the plan. .07 Submission for a determination letter.
-In a case in which correction of a Qualification Failure includes correction of a Plan Document Failure or correction of an Operational Failure by plan amendment, as permitted under section 4.06, other than adoption of an amendment designated by the Service as a model amendment or standardized prototype plan, the amendment must be submitted to the Service for approval using the appropriate application form (i.e., the Form 5300 series or, if permitted, Form 6406) to ensure that the amendment satisfies applicable qualification requirements.
+The issuance of a compliance statement does not constitute a determination as to the effect of any plan amendment on the qualification of the plan.

+.06 Submission for a determination letter.
+In any case in which correction of a Qualification Failure includes correction of a Plan Document Failure or Demographic Failure, or an Operational Failure by plan amendment, as permitted under section 4.05, other than the adoption of an amendment designated by the Service as a model amendment or the adoption of a prototype or volume submitter plan for which the Plan Sponsor has reliance on the plan's opinion or advisory letter as provided in Rev. Proc.
+2003-6, 2003-1 I.R.B.
+191, the amendment must be submitted to the Service for approval using the appropriate application form (i.e., the Form 5300 series or, if permitted, Form 6406) to ensure that the amendment satisfies applicable qualification requirements.
+In the case of a plan amendment under SCP, as permitted under section 4.05(2), the determination letter application must be submitted before the end of the SCP correction period in section 9.02.
-.08 Availability of correction of Employer Eligibility Failure.
-A Plan

-Sponsor may use VCP general procedures, VCT, or VCSEP to correct an Employer Eligibility Failure.
-However, under sections 4.01, 4.02, and 10, SCP, VCO, and VCGroup are not available for a Plan Sponsor to correct an Employer Eligibility Failure.
+.07 Availability of correction of Employer Eligibility Failure.
+SCP and Group Submissions under VCP are not available for a Plan Sponsor to correct an Employer Eligibility Failure.

-.09 Egregious failures.
-SCP, VCO, VCGroup, and VCSEP are not available to correct Operational Failures that are egregious.
+.08 Egregious failures.
+SCP is not available to correct Operational Failures that are egregious.
 For example, if an employer has consistently and improperly covered only highly compensated employees or if a contribution to a defined contribution plan for a highly compensated individual is several times greater than the dollar limit set forth in § 415, the failure would be considered egregious.
-VCP is available to correct egregious failures; however, these failures are subject to the fees described in sections 12.01(4) and 12.05(6).
+VCP is available to correct egregious failures; however, these failures are subject to the fees described in section 12.06.